kianzohoury/VAE/README.md

 ### Guided Image Generation with ConditionalVAEs
-Up until this point, the MNIST labels were not incorporated into the training process, and so the relationship between images and their labels were not encoded into the latent space.
-Can we somehow encode the digit class into the latent space in order to generate a specific digit?
+Up until this point, the MNIST labels were not incorporated into the training process, and so the relationship between images and their labels could not be encoded into the latent space.
+Can we somehow encode the digit classes into the latent space, such that specific digit can be generated on command?
 The answer is yes!
 By slightly modifying the architecture of the VAE, we can allow the encoder and decoder to both accept an additional vector.
 We simply one-hot encode the label and concatenate both the input x and latent variable z, with the vectorized label.
 By doing so, we